el-scott-savage/4-product-landing-page/README.md

 # FCC-Product-Landing-Page
-This is a freecodecamp.org certification project.
+This is a freecodecamp.org Responsive Web Design project.